xdmushui/partner-center-sdk/develop/partner-center-rest-api-reference.md

 ---
 title: Partner Center REST API reference
-description: CSP partners can use the Partner Center REST API to integrate their existing CRM and billing software with Microsoft systems and better manage customer accounts. ms.date: 11/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how CSP partners can use Partner Center REST APIs to integrate their CRM and billing software with Microsoft systems to better manage customer accounts. ms.date: 11/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk